e-mail: info@utamariakrapf.name

 Artist Statement

-Painting is for me a metaphorical expression of my interpretation of reality.
-To the viewer, my work is likely seen as nonobjective, as it is not a literal depiction of any act, scene or being, and does not tell a story.
-It is an abstraction of my own notions of forms beyond the finite ones we recognize.
-The forms I use are determined by those that I see, but are tempered by the idea that form, in and of itself, carries content.
-The forms are therefore revised, refined and often stylized in order to allow them to interact on the painted surface as elements that communicate through a non-literal format.
+To the viewer, my work is likely seen as nonobjective, as it is not a depiction of any known act, scene or being, and does not tell a story.
+It is an interpretation of my notions of forms beyond the finite ones we recognize.
+The abstract forms I use are determined by those that I see or invent, and are tempered by the idea that form, in and of itself, carries content.
+The forms are revised, refined and often stylized in order to allow them to interact on the painted surface as elements that communicate on a non-literal basis.

 My choice of media is often one that includes those not understood as traditional.
 For the past few years, I have been experimenting with mixing various pigments into gesso (traditionally used as a surface preparation for paintings) and using this mixture as my paint.
 The ability for the pigments to intermix with the chosen medium, as well as these mixtures to intermix with each other are several criteria I use in making my choices.
 Over time, the colors in my paintings have become increasingly intense.
 The brilliance of the colors produced through these mixtures is my primary consideration in determining which combinations to use.